camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

   Please have a look at the Writing Tips in the uDig Quickstart (which is our sample quickstart to follow).

-..
-Cameron Comment:
-  The screen shots at scale 25% are unreadable.
-We recommend 50% scale for 1024x768 screen shots, although if you keep screen shot small, you might find they are easier to read, (and still fit) if you keep at 70%.

 .. image:: ../../images/project_logos/logo-pywps.png
   :scale: 100 %
   :alt: project logo